 Quartz is an engineered stone, which means it’s very durable and well-suited for use as a bathroom vanity material.
 Again, you can just clean it with soap and water regularly or a simple antibacterial cleaner.
 If there’s dirt buildup, scrape it off gently with a plastic knife.

 There are commercial stain removers for quartz counters.
 You should consult your vanity provider if you aren’t sure which products to use to keep your quartz vanity counter clean.

 What cleaners can I use on my bathroom vanity?

 Depending on the part of your vanity that needs to be cleaned, you have a few different options.
-You can use a multi-purpose bathroom cleaner that is safe for all surfaces if you want to minimize your cleaning product supply.
+You can use a multi-purpose bathroom cleaner that is safe for all surfaces to minimize your cleaning product supply.
 You can also find cleaners for stone counters and special cleaning products for your sink to keep the mold and mildew buildup at bay.

 What can you do to protect the bathroom vanity from moisture?

 Usually, the countertop materials used in the bathroom are moisture-resistant by nature.
 The cabinet itself, however, may not be.
 Unfinished wood or MDF, for example, would be very susceptible to moisture damage.
-However, if you paint or stain the vanity and then seal it with a waterproof coating, you can add years of protection from all kinds of moisture, humidity, and potential water damage.
+However, if you paint or stain the vanity and seal it with a waterproof coating, you can add years of protection from all kinds of moisture, humidity, and potential water damage.